vyskoczilova/woocommerce-payforpayment-old/README.md

 WooCommerce Pay for Payment
 ===========================

-**Abandonware Notice:** Due to a pile of other projects, I am no longer capable of maintaining this plugin.
-If somebody out there is willing to take over, I'd be glad to hand over the repository.
+**<s>Abandonware</s> Notice:** <s>Due to a pile of other projects, I am no longer capable of maintaining this plugin.
+If somebody out there is willing to take over, I'd be glad to hand over the repository.</s> Happily redirecting: [the new official repository](https://github.com/vyskoczilova/woocommerce-payforpayment).
+This repository will disapear or be handed over soonish.

 About
 -----